-Unless excused as set forth below, all members of the District of South Carolina Bar shall register as Filing Users and shall file all documents pursuant to these Policies and Procedures.
+Unless excused as set forth below, all members of the District of South Carolina Bar shall register as Filing Users.
 Counsel in multi-district litigation are allowed to participate as Filing Users in the case(s) transferred into this district pursuant to the Rules of Procedure of the Judicial Panel on Multi-District Litigation.
-Upon registration and receipt of a password and login, counsel in multi-district litigation shall file all documents pursuant to these Policies and Procedures.
+Upon registration and receipt of a password and login, a Filing User shall file all documents pursuant to these Policies and Procedures.
 Once registration is complete, a Filing User may not withdraw from participation in the ECF System except by order of the court.
-Attorneys admitted pro hac vice may not participate as Filing Users, but shall be required to participate as Pro Hac Vice Participants.
-See supra § 1.8 (definition) and infra § 3.4 (registration).
+An attorney admitted pro hac vice may not participate as a Filing User, but shall be required to participate as a Pro Hac Vice Participant, unless otherwise ordered by the court.
+See supra § 1.9 (definition) and infra § 3.4 (registration).
+Participation as a Filing User is a privilege and may be denied or revoked by the court.